Nigeria men's national volleyball team

 The Nigeria Men's national volleyball team represents Nigeria in international men's volleyball competitions and friendly matches.

-Nigeria qualified for the quarter-final of the 2021 African Mens Senior Volleyball Championship in Rwanda by beating Ethiopia.
+Nigeria qualified for the quarter-final of the 2021 Men's African Nations Volleyball Championship in Rwanda by beating Ethiopia.

 Team achievements

 The Nigeria Team finished in 7th position at the 2021 African Mens Senior Volleyball Championship in Rwanda.

 Team Players

 Some of the players that were called up for the 2021 African Mens Senior Volleyball Championship in Rwanda includes;